geoffreyvanwyk/werkstatt/CONTRIBUTING.md

    support _.gz_ files.

 2. **Windows Terminal:** [Windows Terminal](https://aka.ms/terminal)
-   makes it easy to work with multiple WSL distributions and multiple Poweshell sessions.
+   makes it easy to work with multiple WSL distributions and multiple Powershell sessions.

 ### 2. Directories for Working with WSL

-Using Powershell (version 5+), create a set of directories that make it convenient to work with WSL distributions.
+Using Powershell, create a set of directories that make it convenient to work with WSL distributions.

 ```powershell